-Eligible projects must have a clear objective to improve the water quality.
-Those that address elements that are failing to reach Good status as defined under the Water Framework Directive will be looked upon more favourably.
-In making this funding available the Department will focus on supporting Projects which would not ordinarily be taking place.
-Project bids can be made that build on existing Projects and actions but it should be made clear how the elements that are being bid for go beyond that which has already been committed.
+Eligible projects must have a clear objective to improve the water body status.
+Those that address elements that are failing to reach Good status as defined under the regulations will be looked upon more favourably.
+In making this funding available the Department will focus on supporting projects which would not ordinarily be taking place.
+Project bids can be made that build on existing projects and actions but it should be made clear how the elements that are being bid for go beyond that which has already been committed.
 The Water Quality Improvement Grant should not be used as a replacement source of funding.

-The funding will be used to deliver Projects that improve any water quality in rivers, lakes, ground waters, estuaries, coastal waters, protected areas and heavily modified water bodies.
-Projects that will benefit cross border water bodies can be considered but funding will only be eligible for those parts of the project which will be carried out in Northern Ireland and this should be made clear in the application.
+The funding will be used to deliver projects that improve water quality/ habitats in rivers, lakes, groundwater, estuaries, coastal waters, protected areas and heavily modified water bodies.
+Projects that will benefit cross-border water bodies can be considered but funding will only be eligible for those parts of the project which will be carried out in Northern Ireland and this should be made clear in the application.